HydroshieldMKII/wireguard-setup/README.md

 4. When prompted, paste your WireGuard configuration.
 After pasting, press Ctrl+D to finish.

-5. The script will add the kill switch configuration and start the WireGuard service.
+5. The script will add the kill switch configuration, start and enable the WireGuard service.

 ## How the Kill Switch Works